Special Operation Forces (Jordan): 2017 reform

-The result of reforms is to condense a three-brigade Joint Special Operations Command down to a single army-specific group—known as the King Abdullah II Royal Special Operation Forces Group—with most support elements, including administration and logistics, stripped away.
-At the heart of the new group are the 101st and the 71st battalions, which were converted into Special Unit I—special operations—and Special Unit II—counterterrorism.
+The result of reforms is to condense a three-brigade Joint Special Operations Command down to an army-specific command — known as the King Abdullah II Royal Special Forces Command.
+At the heart of the Command are the 101st SOF, 71st CT battalions and the 51st Special Support Battalion.
+JORSOF is supported by the Mohammed bin Zayed (MbZ) Quick Reaction Force (QRF) Brigade.